lm2-me/CORE/README.md

 Please install this package using `conda env create -f conda_env.yml` which uses the `conda_env.yml`.
 Installing may take several minutes.

-Run this package by running the 'run.py' Jupyter Notebook file.
+Run this package by running the 'run.ipynb' Jupyter Notebook file.

 ---
 The following code was developed for this project by the team: